Amanda S. took a screen shot while doing her taxes online at Turbo Tax. The program asks if the filer is married or gay married:

 I don’t know what they were thinking… but it’s fascinating.

-Happy tax day U.S. Americans!Lisa Wade is a professor of sociology at Occidental College.
+Happy tax day U.S. Americans!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.